rhit-liuy29/CSSE432VPN/README.md

 Make sure the server is using some versions of Ubuntu, we used Ubuntu 22.04 LTS.
 In the region, select the desination that you wish to change your IP address into.

 5. Run server setup script on the cloud server <br />
+IMPORTANT: Before doing this step, make sure python3 is installed on your server<br />
 Under VPN_Server folder, you will find a bash script called: server_setup.sh.
 Import this script alongside with server.py in the same folder into the server hosted from the previous step.
 Run the script on server, it will initialize PKI and generate all the essential components for you.
 When asked about CA Server IP and port, just enter the corresponding ones that you had for your CA Server.

 6. Sign server request <br />